Lupus Puberty Study

 Who can participate?

-- Approximately 50 participants (females eight- to twleve-years-old) from centers throughout US and Canada; three to five from Cincinnati Children's Hospital Medical Center
+- Approximately 50 participants (females and males eight- to twleve-years-old) from centers throughout US and Canada; three to five from Cincinnati Children's Hospital Medical Center

 - Approximately 13 study visits over three year study period